Harvard Gardens (Aylesbury Site 7)

-2011 - 2015
+2011 - 2017

 - Site area 0.88

-Our proposals aim to knit this part of the estate back into the physical fabric of the area, and at the same time to fit in with the neighbouring parts of the retained estate and with the future context of the wider Aylesbury masterplan.
-Our design will create two new urban blocks separated by a mews street.
+Our proposals knit this part of the estate back into the physical fabric of the area, and at the same time to fit in with the neighbouring parts of the retained estate and with the future context of the wider Aylesbury masterplan.
+Our design creates two new urban blocks separated by a mews street.

-The homes at ground floor level will have private back gardens which will lead out into communal courtyards and play spaces at the centre of the blocks.
+The homes at ground floor level have private back gardens which lead out into communal courtyards and play spaces at the centre of the blocks.

 Apartments and terraces of houses are arranged around these two urban quarters, with a continuous brick ground storey linked to garden walls and broken only by a series of well designed entrances, which offer views into the central gardens and secure access to residents.
 A ten-storey block and pocket park marks the corner of Thurlow Street and East Street.

 It creates 147 new mixed tenure homes, including 45 large family houses and maisonettes.
 Apartments are arranged around small cores, and 95% of homes are dual aspect.